A-C-A-F/A-C-A-F/README.md

 - 👋 Hi!
 I’m Ariel Felices.
 Welcome to my GitHub repo.
 - 👀 My passion is the intersection of storytelling and Data.
 - 🌱 I've been developing my Data Science skills for the past 2 years.
-- 💞️ I’m looking to collaborate on projects where I can apply my data analytics skills
+- 💞️ My goal is to complete my self-study using the learning path I created for learning Data Science.
 - 📫 How to reach me: you can reach me at arielchristian.felices@gmail.com

 <!---